 The Devolution of Man

-I did things I was not proud of; things I lived long to regret, and still do.
+I did things I was not proud of; things I lived long to regret.
+I still bear their weight upon my soul.

 Before the war, I thought of myself as a civilized, rational, intellectually sophisticated human being.
 It was shocking to me how quickly starvation and deprivation sucked the civility right out of me.
 With the Angel of Death as my constant companion, it was easy to lose track of my humanity.
 With a landscape of nothing but cruelty, it was impossible to hold tight to my values.